 In the race to make 5G a reality, the risks and benefits both get magnified.
 The security challenges will be no exception.
 Cisco recommends focusing on these five features in securing devices: threat prevention, advanced malware, anomaly detection, DNS intelligence and threat intelligence.

-When 5G becomes commercially available, it will power a truly connected lifestyle.
+Most of us are already living a connected lifestyle.
+But when 5G becomes commercially available, that connectivity will get faster and more reliable than you can imagine.
 The vision we've built around the IoT will be amplified — and new opportunities will be born.
 As we march closer to mainstream adoption of 5G, a more connected world is almost within grasp, but it's up to the world's technology leaders to make sure we're prepared for it.

 Download the 5G Technology Trends Survey Report